 - Numbness in mouth or tongue

-As a matter of fact, we have diagnosed many patients such symptoms who hard normal blood sugar after.
+As a matter of fact, we have diagnosed many patients in such situation to detect exactly the root cause of their issue.